-One of the topics that I discussed in a presentation that I gave on the topic of 401(k) & 403(b) rollovers is that you have multiple options.
+One of the topics that I discussed in a presentation that I gave on 401(k) & 403(b) rollovers is that you have multiple options.
 However, before you decide what option may be best for you, I encourage people to sit down and answer the following three questions:

 - What worries you about your financial future?

 This can be a very eye-opening experience for people who sit down and tackles these questions for the first time in their lives.
 This is an essential part of knowing what you want to structure a plan around how to achieve your goals.

 In this Fast Company piece, Clayton Christensen discusses how to find work you love.
 Finding what you like to do directly correlates with how you envision your life and what you would like to do with it.

 Christensen points out “that although you can pay people to want what you want, incentives are not the same as motivation.
 True motivation is getting people to do something because they want to do it, in good times and in bad.”